johnbillion/wp-json-schemas/CONTRIBUTING.md

   - `"npm run test-{object-type}"`
 * Run `composer run test` to validate and test the schemas.
 * Run `npm run build-wp-types` and check the output of `packages/wp-types/index.ts`.
+* Add documentation for the schema in both `readme.md` and `packages/wp-types/readme.md`.

 ## Creating a PHP object schema